christopherseaman/datasci_217/07/index.md

 - **Defining Data**:
   - `age`: List of ages.
   - `blood_pressure`: Corresponding blood pressure readings.
-  - *Matching ages with blood pressures like pairing fine wine with cheese!*
 - **Creating the Plot**:
   ```python
   plt.scatter(age, blood_pressure, c='red', alpha=0.7)
   ```
-  - *Plotting points like throwing darts at the board—aiming for insights!*
 - **Adding Labels and Title**:
   - Labels the axes and sets the title.
-  - *Guiding the audience through your data journey!*
 - **Displaying the Plot**:
   - Uses `plt.show()` to render the plot.